 However, having an above-average resting heart rate compared to others is not necessarily a cause for concern.
 A recent study showed that normal RHR from one individual to the next may vary by as much as 70 bpm.

 By far, the No. 1 thing to do for lowering resting heart rate is exercise.
 In particular, aerobic exercise like running or cycling (activities you can sustain for long periods of time at 70-80% of your max heart rate) will assist you in building cardiovascular strength.

 Additionally, each of the behaviors below can help you decrease your RHR:

 Your heart rate fluctuates constantly and increases with activity, so accurately monitoring RHR on your own can be quite difficult (especially if you’re looking to get a consistent reading every day and compare them over time).

-WHOOP measures your resting heart rate each night during your last period of slow wave (deep) sleep, when your body is in its most restful state.
+WHOOP measures your resting heart rate each night using a dynamic average weighted towards your last period of slow wave (deep) sleep, when your body is in its most restful state.
 This allows for as controlled and reliable a reading as possible.
 You can track your resting heart rate trends in the app, and note behaviors that may impact your RHR in the journal feature.

 WHOOP is not a medical device, our products and services are not intended to diagnose illness or any other health problems, and should not be used as a substitute for professional medical advice, diagnosis or treatment.